lwaschuk/GPACalc/README.md

 far and the percentage of the course that has been completed.
 It can also tell you what grade you need to receive on the remaining assignments in order to achieve a desired grade.

+This command line app was evolved into an iOS app see [BetterGrades here!](https://apps.apple.com/ca/app/bettergrades/id6448234941)

 [![Documentation](https://img.shields.io/static/v1?label=Documentation&message=Latest&color=<blue>.svg?style=for-the-badge&logo=appveyor)](https://napkinzz.github.io/GPACalc/)

 ## Releases